Coder-1t45/FPS-Online.Unity/README.md

 * .NET - C#
 * Unity Engine

-**<pre>This game was built for independent learning about client - servers games.
-The game did not focus into visibility and took a lot of inspiration from the following games</pre>**
+**This game was built for independent learning about client - servers games.
+The game did not focus into visibility and took a lot of inspiration from the following games**

 ## Insperation Games:
 * Overwatch - Blizzard Entertainment